Spring AI Integration

 koog.spring.ai.chat.dispatcher.type=AUTO

-If you have a single ChatModel bean, everything works automatically —
+If you have a single ChatModel bean, everything works automatically.

-the adapter wraps it into a Koog LLMClient and creates a ready-to-use PromptExecutor.
+The adapter wraps it into a Koog LLMClient and creates a ready-to-use PromptExecutor.

 Usage Example